-MSR Address MSR Name Description Reset Value C000_0101h GS.Base Contains the 64-bit base address in the hidden portion of the GS register (the base address from the GS descriptor). undefined C000_0102h KernelGSbase The SWAPGS instruction exchanges the value in KernelGSbase with the value in GS.base, providing a fast method for system software to load a pointer to system data-structures. undefined 0174h SYSENTER_CS In legacy mode, used to specify the CS selector of the procedure called by SYSENTER. undefined 0175h SYSENTER_ESP In legacy mode, used to specify the stack pointer for the procedure called by SYSENTER. undefined 0176h SYSENTER_EIP In legacy mode, used to specify the EIP of the procedure called by SYSENTER. undefined
+MSR Address MSR Name Description Reset Value C000_0083h CSTAR In compatibility mode, used to specify the target RIP of a SYSCALL instruction. undefined C000_0084h SF_MASK SYSCALL Flags Mask undefined C000_0100h FS.Base Contains the 64-bit base address in the hidden portion of the FS register (the base address from the FS descriptor).
+0000_0000_0000_0000h C000_0101h GS.Base Contains the 64-bit base address in the hidden portion of the GS register (the base address from the GS descriptor).
+0000_0000_0000_0000h C000_0102h KernelGSbase The SWAPGS instruction exchanges the value in KernelGSbase with the value in GS.base, providing a fast method for system software to load a pointer to system data-structures. undefined C000_0103h TSC_AUX The RDTSCP instruction copies the value of this MSR into the ECX register.
+0000_0000_0000_0000h 0174h SYSENTER_CS In legacy mode, used to specify the CS selector of the procedure called by SYSENTER. undefined 0175h SYSENTER_ESP In legacy mode, used to specify the stack pointer for the procedure called by SYSENTER. undefined 0176h SYSENTER_EIP In legacy mode, used to specify the EIP of the procedure called by SYSENTER. undefined